DaniilLaptev/pinns/README.md

 1. If neural network size increases, then required amount of collocation points does so.
    - This happens because of vanishing gradient problem.
    - Number of layers L affects this more than network width W.
-   - The cause of this phenomena lies in something else.
 2. If final time T increases, then required neural network size does so.
    - This happens because of increasing complexity of solution.
    - This happens because of increasing sparsity in collocation points (for example, 1000 points placed in equal distance on [0, 10] are much more densely located than 1000 points on [0, 100]) and maybe some consequences.
-   - The cause of this phenomena lies in something else.
 3. As a consequence of 1, not big enough batch of collocation points leads to approximation of zero function.
    - This happens because optimizer does not able to choose good direction of minimization and falls down to bad minima.
    - This phenomena corresponds to bad initialization in the following sense: not big enough batch leads to small "mistakes" in the direction of optimization, and eventually sticking in bad region of loss landscape, while bad initialization causes optimizer to make a huge "mistake".
 This "mistakes", however, happens in earlier stages of optimization, and both leads to approximation of zero function.
+4. If a batch size becomes smaller, then learning rate should be smaller to.
+   - This happens because of increasing noise in optimizer.
+Choosing smaller lr will prevent optimizer of falling to bad minima.
-4. Phases of learning corresponds to learning of initial conditions and regularization rule (differential equation) at different times.
+5. Phases of learning corresponds to learning of initial conditions and regularization rule (differential equation) at different times.